Chris’s World Famous Yakisoba (Recipe)

 2. Start boiling spaghetti in the big sauce pot.

 5. Now throw the veggies in with the meat.
 Add a little more sesame oil and a splash of the secret sauce you just made so it all soaks up more flavor.
+Let them cook until they look good and cooked.

 read